 How do I know if I have Leaky Gut?

-Take a Intestinal Permeability Test These tests will check for intestinal leaking.
-It is a simple urine test you collect at home and send to the lab.
+Take an Intestinal Permeability Test These tests will check for intestinal leaking.
+It is a simple urine test you collect at home and send it to the lab.

 Helpful Digestive Supplements

 - Omega 3 Fatty Acids EPA and DHA fight inflammatory processes that drive degenerative joint, circulatory, digestive, and brain diseases.

 - Adrenal Fatigue Formula helps to reduce the negative effects of stress and fatigue and may aid in stimulating the body´s immune system.

 - G.I.
 Integrity supports gut integrity, promotes a healthy mucosal lining, stimulates immune defense and helps neutralize free radicals for healthy GI comfort and function.